-"I do feel for capital one however does appear to be the risk from a third party cloud storage which does change the risk model.
-Was best practise followed maybe not.
-CIS and AWS produce good guidance was this checked?
-I would want to know if I’m placing sensitive data in the cloud it’s appropriately protected.
-Education around changing risks from moving from on prem to cloud adoption will help."
+"I do feel for Capital One.
+However, it does appear to be the risk from a third-party cloud storage which does change the risk model.
+Was best practice followed?
+Maybe not.
+CIS and AWS produce good guidance.
+Was this checked?
+I would want to know that if I’m placing sensitive data in the cloud, it’s being appropriately protected.
+Education around changing risks that arise from moving from on-prem to cloud adoption will help."

 Matt Hardy (CISO, Ireland)

-"Unfortunately, this regrettable case is once again proofing, that despite all the technical and organisational security measures in place, there is no such thing as 100% security.
-Some of the contributing factors are usually the increasing complexity of applications and infrastructures as well as the enormous pressure on IT departments (think dev-ops etc) for immediate and continuous delivery.
+"Unfortunately, this regrettable case is once again proving, that despite all the technical and organisational security measures in place, there is no such thing as 100% security.
+Some of the contributing factors are usually the increasing complexity of applications and infrastructures as well as the enormous pressure on IT departments (think dev-ops etc.) for immediate and continuous delivery.

 Marcus Burkert (Senior Cybersecurity Practitioner, Zurich, Switzerland)